lucasfrag/hadoop-examples/README.md

 ## 📜 Licença

-MIT License --- livre para uso acadêmico e profissional.
+Distribuído sob a licença **MIT** --- livre para uso acadêmico e profissional.